 This course is intended to familiarize students with modeling techniques that apply to scientific and industrial situations.
 Topics discussed may include growth and decay models, the concept of saturable processes, elementary differential equation models, and the use of these models and concepts in various disciplines.
 Prerequisite: MTH 251.
-Offered fall.
+Offered fall of odd-numbered years.

 MTH 251.
-CALCULUS II 4 sh
+CALCULUS II